-Hospitals recently have been granted some important regulatory relief, such as the implementation of a 12-month moratorium on the outdated long-term care hospital 25% Rule, as well as a 90-day reporting period and flexibility in the use of technology for the meaningful use program for fiscal year 2018.
 Yet, more work remains to be done.
-To that end, the AHA is currently assembling a report that will catalogue the full sweep of regulatory requirements in a way that provides a holistic view of the combined burden imposed on hospitals and health systems; we anticipate issuing this report in the fall.
+The AHA is assembling a report to catalogue the full sweep of regulatory requirements in a way that provides a holistic view of the combined burden imposed on hospitals and health systems; we anticipate issuing this report later this fall.

-In the attached document, we have laid out actions that Congress could take to immediately reduce the regulatory burden on hospitals, health systems and the patients that we serve.
-They range from cancelling Stage 3 of the meaningful use program, to postponing and re-evaluating post-acute care quality measurement requirements, to permanently prohibiting the enforcement of direct supervision requirements.
+In the attached document, we have laid out actions that CMS could take immediately to reduce the regulatory burden on hospitals, health systems and the patients that we serve.
+They range from cancelling Stage 3 of the meaningful use program, to postponing and reevaluating post-acute care quality measurement requirements, to permanently prohibiting the enforcement of direct supervision requirements.

 Again, we thank you for your focus on this critical issue and for your consideration of our comments.
-Please contact me if you have questions or feel free to have a member of your team contact Erik Rasmussen, vice president of legislative affairs, at erasmussen@aha.org or (202) 626-2981.
+Please contact me if you have questions or feel free to have a member of your team contact Joanna Hiatt Kim, vice president of payment policy, at jkim@aha.org or (202) 626-2340.